bioinfo-pf-curie/TMB/README.md

 ## Configs

 Working with vcf files is usually not straighforward, and mainly depends on the variant caller and annotation tools/databases used.
-In order to make this tool as flexible as possible, we decided to set up **two configurations files** to defined with field as to be checked and in which case.
+In order to make this tool as flexible as possible, we decided to set up **two configurations files** to defined with fields as to be checked and in which case.

-The `databases.yml` file described all details about annotation.
-As an exemple, we provide some configurations for **Annovar** and **snpEff** tool.
+The `--dbConfig` file described all details about annotation.
+As an exemple, we provide some configurations for **Annovar** (*conf/annovar.yml*) and **snpEff** (*conf/snpeff.yaml*) tool.
-The configuration to used must be specified using the `--annot` paramter.
-These files can be customized by the user and provided to the script using the `--dbConfig` option.
+These files can be customized by the user.

-In the same way, all parameters which are variant caller specific can be set up in another config file (`conf/caller.yml` by default or any file from the
+In the same way, all parameters which are variant caller specific can be set up in another config file using the `--varConfig` parameter.
-`--varConfig` parameter) and specified using the `--caller` paramter.
+Config files for **Varscan2** (*conf/varscan2.yml*) and **Mutect2** (*conf/mutect2.yml*) are provided as examples.

 The `yaml` config files must list the different **keys:values** for each function.
 As an exemple, to assess whether a variant is coding, the programm will used (for Annovar);

 ```
 isCoding:
   Func.refGene:
     - exonic
 ```

 It will therefore search in the `INFO` field the key `Func.refGene` and the value `exonic`.